Model Municipal Wind Siting Ordinance

-After reviewing comments from lawyers, planners, architects, engineers, municipal officials, and others on how to improve the first draft of our model municipal wind siting ordinance, Columbia Law School’s Center for Climate Change Law has prepared a second draft.
+After reviewing comments from lawyers, planners, architects, engineers, municipal officials, and others on how to improve the first draft of our model municipal wind siting ordinance, Columbia Law School’s Sabin Center for Climate Change Law has prepared a second draft.
 The model ordinance presents a framework for the adoption, implementation, and enforcement of standards to promote the effective and efficient use of wind energy resources.
 In crafting the original version, we began by analyzing existing wind siting ordinances from various New York municipalities, as well as those from other municipalities in other states, identifying their common features, and seeing what types of requirements have been widely adopted.

 The model ordinance regulates all new wind energy conversion systems, as well as those which begin operating, or are modified after, the effective date of the ordinance.
 The ordinance includes provisions concerning permits, approvals, operation, and oversight of wind energy conversion systems, and allows for flexibility in adoption within each municipality by including a number of optional add-ons.
 Both the first and second drafts are annotated with a legal commentary that clarifies areas of potential ambiguity and discusses the benefits and drawbacks of the optional add-ons.

 Comments on the second draft should be sent to ColumbiaClimate@gmail.com.
 The municipal wind siting ordinance accompanies the Center’s model green building ordinance, and model municipal solar siting ordinance, available here.

 Download the Second Draft Model Municipal Wind Siting Ordinance (PDF)